TimeDelta/auto-psych-nosology/README.md

 This residual supervision introduces the real possibility that alignment metrics partially reflect propagated diagnostic signal rather than entirely independent structural emergence.
 Because 18.6% of psychiatric nodes carry HiTOP labels and 6.2% carry RDoC labels, the resulting clusters cannot be interpreted as fully unsupervised with respect to either taxonomy.
 Consequently, alignment values may be upwardly biased, and the current results should be treated as an initial feasibility demonstration rather than evidence of strong or definitive convergence.
+An important source of error that was noticed is the way that the stability test went through its allocated sparsity warmup factor relative to epoch number more quickly because every mini batch increments global step and the warmup factor is set from the global step.

 Additionally, the use of only 64 bootstrapped samples instead of the planned 500 due to time constraints severely hinders the reliability of the stability analysis; the observed gate entropy of 0.885 bits (effective cluster count ≈1.85) indicates that the stability procedure converged prematurely to two clusters, so broader resampling is required to test whether richer structure survives.
 The node-weighted coherence of 0.1607 ± 1.2e-5 (identical when weighted by log cluster size) shows that every bootstrap produced essentially the same pair of dense macro-clusters, so the reported stability metrics should be interpreted as a degenerate but highly repeatable solution rather than evidence of multi-cluster convergence.